-This article is an experience feedback of a foreign trainee in Vietnam to help students, maybe future trainees in tourism industry in Vietnam.
+This article is an experience feedback of a foreign trainee in Vietnam to help students, maybe future trainees in the tourism industry in Vietnam.
 The country became a real paradise for students who want to immerse themselves in the Asian work market, get experience and be employable just after a bachelor or master degree.
-Today, many freshly graduated choose to continue the adventure in Asia and search for a job in the big cities as Bangkok, Hanoi, Ho Chi Minh City, Beijing, Shanghai, etc…
+Today, many freshly graduated choose to continue their adventure in Asia and search for a job in the big cities such as Bangkok, Hanoi, Ho Chi Minh City, Beijing, Shanghai, etc…

 Hello, I’m Baptiste Hasley, 25 and French.
 In France, I’m studying in Master degree in La Rochelle Business School.
 Actually, I’m working for my GAP year internship at Amasia Travel, a travel agency in Hanoi (Vietnam), since early January 2017.

-When I was looking for an internship, I saw the internship offer of Amasia Travel on an international job seeking site published by Camille Bignan, Marketing and Communication Manager of the agency.
+When I was looking for an internship, I saw the internship offer of Amasia Travel on an international job-seeking site published by Camille Bignan, Marketing and Communication Manager of the agency.
 By contacting her, I discovered the company, its values and principles and its very responsible tourism side.
 I immediately jumped on the opportunity to submit my application because I share this corporate culture.

+Amazing!
 I came to Vietnam knowing that culture was incredibly different from French culture.
 I knew that I would have to adapt and not impose my European culture.

 In conclusion, it was much more than an internship, it was a meeting, a sharing, a story finally a friendship.

-My second unusual memory would be, my travels through Vietnam, I had the chance to discover the beautiful North area, from the famous Ha Long Bay to Mai Chau while passing by Sapa.
+My second unusual memory would be, my travels through Vietnam, I had the chance to discover the beautiful North area, from the famous Halong Bay to Mai Chau while passing by Sapa.
 These getaways were memorable and will last in my mind all my life long.

+Enjoy this adventure!
+Vietnam is a country that will not leave you unmoved, I’m sure of that.
 Stay yourself, be open to others, overcome the fears you may have the first few days and you will not be disappointed by your trip.